Leeum Museum Of Art

 Read more

-Located in the Hannam-dong neighborhood, it serves as a private cultural landmark that houses some of South Korea's most significant national treasures alongside avant-garde global works.", "body": "### Architectural Fusion\nThe museum's identity is defined by its three distinct buildings, each designed by a legendary architect to reflect a specific era and style.
+The museum's identity is defined by its three distinct buildings, each designed by a legendary architect to reflect a specific era and style.

 Mario Botta’s terra-cotta structure houses traditional art, Jean Nouvel’s rusted steel and glass pavilion hosts contemporary pieces, and Rem Koolhaas’s black concrete design serves as a cultural hub.
+This collaboration makes the campus itself a primary exhibit for visitors interested in structural innovation.

-This collaboration makes the campus itself a primary exhibit for visitors interested in structural innovation.\n\nThe collection bridges centuries of history, offering a rare opportunity to see ancient celadon ceramics and Buddhist manuscripts in the same visit as works by Rothko, Warhol, and leading Korean contemporary artists.
+The collection bridges centuries of history, offering a rare opportunity to see ancient celadon ceramics and Buddhist manuscripts in the same visit as works by Rothko, Warhol, and leading Korean contemporary artists.

-This juxtaposition ensures the museum remains a central point for understanding Korea's rapid evolution from a traditional society to a global cultural powerhouse." } ]
+This juxtaposition ensures the museum remains a central point for understanding Korea's rapid evolution from a traditional society to a global cultural powerhouse.

 ♿ Accessibility & families

+Leeum Museum of Art is fully accessible for wheelchair users and visitors with reduced mobility.
 The museum's three distinct buildings are connected by wide corridors and spacious elevators that reach every exhibition level.
-The main entrance is step-free, and the internal flooring is smooth, accommodating both manual and electric wheelchairs.

-For those who prefer not to bring their own, the museum provides free stroller rentals at the ground-floor cloakroom.
 While the museum maintains a quiet atmosphere, the open architectural layout provides enough space for families to move comfortably without feeling cramped.
+A dedicated nursing room equipped with diaper-changing stations is located near the main lobby.

+Children under the age of 7 (preschoolers) receive free admission to all exhibitions.
 For visitors aged 7 to 18, a discounted youth rate applies, typically priced at 10,000 KRW for special exhibitions.
 The permanent collection is free for all visitors, though a timed entry reservation is required.
-To ensure the safety of the artifacts, children under 12 must be accompanied by an adult at all times.

-\n\n## Practical Navigation\n\nThe museum is situated on a hill in the Hannam-dong area.
+The museum is situated on a hill in the Hannam-dong area.
 The walk from Hangangjin Station (Line 6, Exit 1) involves a significant incline that may be challenging for manual wheelchair users or those pushing heavy strollers.
+Utilizing a taxi or a vehicle drop-off directly at the museum entrance is recommended for a more comfortable arrival.

 🏢 On-site amenities

-[ "## On-Site Amenities\n\nModern restrooms are located on every floor of both Museum 1 and Museum 2.
-These facilities are free for all visitors and include accessible stalls and well-maintained amenities.\n\nChamp Coffee operates a sleek, minimalist cafe in the main lobby area.
+Modern restrooms are located on every floor of both Museum 1 and Museum 2.
+These facilities are free for all visitors and include accessible stalls and well-maintained amenities.

+Champ Coffee operates a sleek, minimalist cafe in the main lobby area.
 It serves specialty coffee and light snacks in a casual setting.
-For shopping, the Leeum Shop offers a curated selection of high-end traditional Korean crafts, contemporary design objects, and art books inspired by the museum's collections.\n\nFree high-speed Wi-Fi is available throughout the entire museum complex.
+For shopping, the Leeum Shop offers a curated selection of high-end traditional Korean crafts, contemporary design objects, and art books inspired by the museum's collections.

+Free high-speed Wi-Fi is available throughout the entire museum complex.
 A dedicated nursing room with baby-changing facilities is situated on the B1 level near the lobby.
 While water fountains are provided near the restroom areas, outside food and drinks are strictly prohibited inside the galleries.

-Complimentary digital lockers are available in the lobby to store bags, as large items are not permitted in the exhibition spaces." ]
+Complimentary digital lockers are available in the lobby to store bags, as large items are not permitted in the exhibition spaces.

 Reliability & freshness

-UpdatedJune 14, 2026
+UpdatedJune 19, 2026

 I live in Seoul and have spent seven years here writing clear, practical guides for English-speaking visitors.